Application Configuration

 MAX_FILE_SIZE: int # Maximum file size in bytes (default: 10MB)

-from core.helpers import upload
+from app.helpers.helpers import upload

 @router.route("/upload", methods=["POST"])